opencomputeproject/onie/docs/design-spec/hw_requirements.rst

                                          manufacturer for the production of this device.
                                          This is typically the company name on the outside of the device.
+0x2E       Variable    Diag Version      An ASCII string containing the version of the
+                                         diagnostic software.
 0xFD       Variable    Vendor Extension  This type code allows vendors to include extra
                                          information which is specific to the vendor and cannot be specified using the other type codes.